 Areas of hypnotherapy I deal with

-I am based in Stevenage and my practice is easily accessible.
+I am based in Northampton area and my practice is easily accessible.

-In respect of cancellation of a session, I may charge if less than 24 hours notice is given.
+In respect of cancellation of a session, I charge the full fee due if less than 24 hours notice is given.

 Subsequent sessions are charged at £45 and lasts up to 60 minutes.